crumbhole/argocd-vault-replacer/README.md

 * Using kubernetes authentication method https://github.com/hashicorp/vault/blob/master/website/content/docs/auth/kubernetes.mdx
 * Using a token, which is only intended for debugging

-Both methods expect the environment variable VAULT_ADDR to be set.
+Both methods expect the environment variable ARGOCD_ENV_VAULT_ADDR to be set.

 It will attempt to use kubernetes authentication through an appropriate service account first, and complain if that doesn't work.
 It will then use VAULT_TOKEN which should be a valid token.
 This tool has no way of renewing a token or obtaining one other than through a kubernetes service account.

 To use the kubernetes service account your pod should be running with the appropriate service account, and will try to obtain the JWT token from /var/run/secrets/kubernetes.io/serviceaccount/token which is the default location.

-It will use the environment variable VAULT_ROLE as the name of the role for that token, defaulting to "argocd".
+It will use the environment variable ARGOCD_ENV_VAULT_ROLE as the name of the role for that token, defaulting to "argocd".
-It will use the environment variable VAULT_AUTH_PATH to determine the authorization path for kubernetes authentication.
+It will use the environment variable ARGOCD_ENV_VAULT_AUTH_PATH to determine the authorization path for kubernetes authentication.
 This defaults in this tool and in vault to "kubernetes" so will probably not need configuring.

 The vault authentication token that the tool gets will not be cached, nor will it be renewed.
 It is expected that the token will last for the length of the tool's invokation, which is usually a reasonable assumption in the use case for which it was designed.